jackcollison/jackcollison.github.io/_pages/about.md

 Welcome to my personal webpage!

 I am a Ph.D.
 Candidate in the Department of Economics at the [University of Wisconsin-Madison](https://econ.wisc.edu/).
-My research interests focuses on energy markets using tool from industrial organization, econometrics, and machine learning.
-I have worked on applications in petroleum, electric vehicle, and electricity markets.
+My research interests focuses on energy markets using tools from industrial organization, econometrics, and machine learning.
+I have worked on applications in petroleum markets, electric vehicles, and electricity.
+I also enjoy adapting and developing ML/AI methods to estimate structural models.

 I graduated with an M.S. in Statistics and a B.A. in Economics with [honors](https://economics.stanford.edu/impact-online-food-delivery-services-restaurant-sales) from [Stanford University](https://stanford.edu).
 I also received an M.S. in Economics from the [University of Wisconsin-Madison](https://econ.wisc.edu/).